 Lush green countrysides dotted with medieval castles and towering ocean cliffs?
 Sounds like a movie set for an epic blockbuster, but that’s Wales.
+Wales is home to more castles per square mile than any other country in the world!
+From the sprawling beaches to the river valleys to the mountains, the scenery will stun you with its beauty.
+You might not understand the Welsh language, but you’ll understand the food from the award-winning cheeses to the scrumptious Welsh Black Beef.
+Not to mention Wales is home to some of UK’s top universities.
 Study abroad here, and you’ll be transported to a fascinating land that has retained its rugged Celtic charm over the centuries.

 Wales is located in a wide peninsula in the western portion of the islands of Great Britain.
 Its capital, Cardiff, is located in the southeast on the Severn Estuary and is an important seaport and shipbuilding center.